Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 6. After the congratulations message, allow the machine to restart.
 7. Do not log in with your normal account.
 8. Click on Other, and use: **YOURSENECAUSERNAME\Administrator**
-9. Your profile make take a minute to setup.
+9. Your profile may take a minute to setup.
 That's normal.
 10. Once you see the desktop, minimize this VM.

 ### Part 3: Confirm laptop1 is in DNS